Rancho Mirage, California: Presidential history

 Rancho Mirage has been nicknamed the "Playground of the Presidents" due to its extensive history of U.S. presidents residing in and visiting the city.
 For example, President Harry Truman regularly visited the Tamarisk Country Club, while President Dwight D. Eisenhower lived nearby.
 President Gerald Ford and First Lady Betty Ford were residents of Rancho Mirage for thirty years.
 The Fords moved to Thunderbird Country Club after leaving office.

 Walter and Leonore Annenberg's estate, Sunnylands, became known as the western White House during the Richard Nixon administration in the 1960s.
 At the time, the estate also became the biggest single-family home in the county.
-President Dwight D. Eisenhower also stayed here and President Richard Nixon wrote the last State of the Union here.
+President Dwight D. Eisenhower also stayed here and President Richard Nixon wrote his last State of the Union here.
 President Ronald Reagan was also a regular visitor at Sunnylands and Presidents Gerald Ford, Jimmy Carter, Bill Clinton, and George W. Bush have all been visitors here.
 While President George H. W. Bush had an official summit here with Japanese Prime Minister Toshiki Kaifu in 1990, Queen Elizabeth II of Britain visited in 1980.
-President Barack Obama spent two days here in 2013 where he visited with President Xi Jinping of China.
-President Obama then became the eighth U.S. president to having visited Sunnylands.
+President Barack Obama spent two days here in 2013 where he visited with General Secretary of the Chinese Communist Party Xi Jinping.
+President Obama then became the eighth U.S. president to visit Sunnylands.
 President Ronald Reagan attended eighteen New Year's Eve celebrations in Rancho Mirage, including every year during the Reagan Administration.

 President George H. W. Bush played golf with Bill Clinton in Rancho Mirage throughout the 1990s.
 President Richard Nixon went to Rancho Mirage a month prior to announcing his resignation from office.
-Nixon signed the Sunnylands’ guestbook on the day he was issued a full pardon from President Ford.
+Nixon signed the Sunnylands' guestbook on the day he was issued a full pardon from President Ford.
 Thunderbird Country Club has hosted presidents such as John F. Kennedy, Lyndon B. Johnson, Richard Nixon, Gerald Ford, George H.W.
 Bush, and Dwight D. Eisenhower.
 President Barack Obama visited the country club on Presidents Day in 2020.
 President Obama hosted three world summits in Rancho Mirage during his presidency.
 He hosted the first-ever U.S. summit with the Association of Southeast Asian Nations (ASEAN) in Rancho Mirage on February 15–16, 2016.
 He also hosted King Abdullah II of Jordan here in 2014.

 President Donald Trump visited a fundraising event at Porcupine Creek in Rancho Mirage in February 2020.